 The Hispanic migration has been reduced and the first and second generations are leaving space to the following, reason why it is estimated that the use of the Spanish language will be reduced from the current 75%± to 66% ±.

 Also, culture is relevant beyond language.
-For those who speak Spanish as their native language, know the drawbacks of using some words that may be inconvenient for Hispanics in different countries.
+Those who speak Spanish as their native language, know the drawbacks of using some words that may be inconvenient for Hispanics in different countries.

-People out of the Hispanic culture can be really disconcerted for words with meanings without any malice, but in some context, it may be an insult.
+People out of the Hispanic culture can be really disconcerted by words with meanings without any malice, but in some context, it may be an insult.

 The language is evolving, it adapts to the circumstances of the moment.
 We all know what is Spanglish and how it is used by combining words in Spanish and English to create new ones that do not exist in either.
-Many persons do not like it (like me), but the language is like that and has been like that for centuries.
+Many persons do not like it, but the language is like that and has been like that for centuries.

 While it’s true that Spanish is the second language in the U.S. by speakers number, do not forget that it is not evenly distributed across the length and breadth of the country.
 Only a few states have a significant presence.